Non-instrumental vaginal birth

 Excel source data tables are available from Data.

 Hannah ME, Hannah WJ, Hewson SA, Hodnett ED, Saigal S and Willan AR (2000) ‘Planned caesarean section versus planned vaginal birth for breech presentation at term: a randomised multicentre trial.
-Term Breech Trial Collaborative Group’, Lancet 356:1375–1383, doi:10.1016/s0140-6736(00)02840-3.
+Term Breech Trial Collaborative Group’, Lancet, 356:1375–1383, doi:10.1016/s0140-6736(00)02840-3.

-Raising Children Network (Australia) (2023) Vaginal birth: guide for birthing mothers, Raising Children Network, accessed 20 March 2023.
+Raising Children Network (Australia) (2024) Vaginal birth: a guide, Raising Children Network, accessed 23 April 2024.

 Rowland I and Redshaw M (2012) ‘Mode of birth and women’s psychological and physical wellbeing in the postnatal period’, BMC Pregnancy and Childbirth, 12:138, doi:10.1186/1471-2393-12-138.